maciejduda1/portfoliowebpage/README.md

 Porfolio web page - work in progress!

 Technology to use:
+- JQuery,
-- JQuery
+- Sass,
-- Sass
+- HTML5,
-- HTML5
+- NodeJS (ExpressJS).